-Competitive applications for Rental activities will be accepted beginning Thursday, February 16, 2012 through Friday, March 30, 2012.
-All applications must be received not later than 5:00 pm, Eastern Standard Time, on Friday, March 30, 2012.
-Applications received after the deadline will not be considered and will be returned to the applicant.
+Competitive applications for Rental activities will be accepted, March 25, 2013 through 5:00 pm, EST, March 29, 2013.
+Applications received after the deadline will not be considered and will be returned to the Applicant.

 A HOME Application Workshop is conducted annually for persons interested in participating in the HOME Program.
 At this workshop, application requirements and HUD federal requirements are reviewed.
-The goal is to familiarize potential applicants with the HOME application, requirements and regulations, as well as provide an opportunity for questions and answers.
-Attendance at the HOME Application workshop is strongly encouraged but not mandatory.
-The 2012 HOME Application Workshop will be held on Wednesday, February 15, 2012.
+The goal is to familiarize potential Applicants with the HOME application, requirements and regulations, as well as provide an opportunity for questions and answers.
+Attendance at the HOME Application Workshop is strongly encouraged but not mandatory.
+The HOME Application Workshop will be held on Wednesday, February 13, 2013.

-Applications must meet the minimum HOME threshold requirements prior to being rated and ranked for competition.
+Applications must meet the minimum HOME threshold requirements prior to being rated and ranked in the competition.
 Applications not meeting the threshold requirements will be eliminated.
 The Authority will then evaluate remaining eligible applications to determine which will be recommended for HOME funding.